35 Types of Butterflies in Indiana

 These butterflies can be found worldwide but are most commonly spotted in North America and southern Europe.

-The Aphrodite Fritillary is active in the morning, and late afternoon, so you may see them during your walk through your favorite park or neighborhood.
+The Aphrodite Fritillary is active in the morning and late afternoon, so you may see it during your walk through your favorite park or neighborhood.
 Be sure to keep an eye out for these beautiful insects!

 1) Butterfly House (eight sentences) The Butterfly House is one of Indianapolis’ most popular attractions and even offers education programs for local schools.